AyronFelipe/challenge-juntos-somos-mais/README.md

 	 - Run: `docker-compose up --build -d`;
 	 - If you get the following error: `django.db.utils.OperationalError: FATAL:  database "hello_django_dev" does not exist`;
 	 - Run `docker-compose down -v` to remove the volumes with the containers.
 Then run `docker-compose up -d --build` again;
-	 - Run the migrations of the project: `docker-compose exec web python manage.py migrate`;
+	 - Run the migrations of the project: `docker-compose exec web python manage.py migrate` (it is not necessary);
  - How to test the application?
 	 -
 	 - Run: `docker-compose exec web pytest`;